How To Eat Like A Local Anywhere In The World

 Chasing culinary delights while on a holiday is the best way to discover a new country, its culture and customs

-Save the links, pin the posts!
+Save the links, and pin the posts!

 A little research goes a long way in ensuring that you get to eat like a local.
 It helps you get the inside scoop on where the locals go when they want a sweet treat or a good roast.
 So where do you start?
 If you have the time, indulge in some quick Internet research.
-Many food bloggers, or even bloggers who live locally have great posts and suggestions on their favourite places to eat and drink in the region.
-They will not only have a handy list of restaurants, cafes, street foods and food trucks, but there may also be more.
+Many food bloggers or even bloggers who live locally have great posts and suggestions on their favourite places to eat and drink in the region.
+They will not only have a handy list of restaurants, cafes, street foods and food trucks but there may also be more.
 A bit about the local cuisine, festivals and feasts.
 So if you see something you like, save it for your journey.
-A lot of bloggers also reply to emails, and so if you’ve a query, do send mail them or leave a comment on their post!
+A lot of bloggers also reply to emails, so if you have a query, do send mail to them or leave a comment on their post!
 And if you’re more into reading non-fiction books, they are a good resource as well, including city/destination guides that provide listings of restaurants and cafes.

 Food bloggers, content creators and destination guides may help you find local eating haunts and the best places to find something sweet as well as savoury.